YasPHP/BrainEncyclopedia/README.md

 # BrainEncyclopedia
 A discord bot that acts as an encyclopedia about brain anatomy.
+Provides brain region lookup, image search, crowd science neuro research, and retrieves neuroscience libraries.

 # “There is no scientific study more vital to man than the study of his own brain.
 Our entire view of the universe depends on it.”
 ## - Francis Crick